ToeBee/ChangesetMD/README.md

 Notes
 ------------
-- ChangesetMD does not currently support reading directly from .bz2 files.
+- Does not currently support reading directly from .bz2 files.
 Unzip them first.
-- It prints a message every 10,000 records.
+- Prints a message every 10,000 records.
-- It takes about 4 hours to import the current dump on a decent home computer.
+- Takes about 4 hours to import the current dump on a decent home computer.
+- Would likely be faster to process the XML into two flat files and then use the postgres COPY command to do a bulk load
+- Needs more indexes to make querying practical.
+I'm waiting on a first full load to experiment with indexes

 Table Structure